+1(516) 560-9220 [email protected]

 Glory be to the Father, Son and Holy Spirit - One true God!
 Greetings in the precious name of our Lord and Savior, Jesus Christ!
 As we approach Christmas, our hearts are filled with joy and anticipation, celebrating the birth of Jesus Christ, who came into the world to bring salvation and hope.
 The Apostle Paul, in his letter to the Philippians (2:5-11), provides profound insight into the true significance of Christmas through the concept of kenosis, which means self-emptying.

-6-Nov - Birthday & Wedding Wishes
+31-Dec - Birthday & Wedding Wishes

 Light To Life